mokshkant7/Escape_The_Rain/README.md

 # Escape_The_Rain

-In this interactive C++ program a man tries to escape the Rain by running into his house.
+In this interactive C++ program a man tries to escape the Rain by running into his house so that he can relax and listen to some music.
 Colour is also there inside some objects.
-You can use keys to performa various tasks.
+You can use keys to perform various tasks.

 To Run: